ustaxcourt/case-management-rfq/SOO.md

 ## Period of Performance

 Performance shall be for an initial period that begins with the date of order and ends one (1) year after the date of order.
-The Court may, by written noticeissued at least 15 days prior to expiration of the initialperiod, extend the period of performance for an additional year.
+The Court may, by written notice issued at least 15 days prior to expiration of the initial period, extend the period of performance for an additional year.
 If the Court exercises that initial option, the Court may also, by written notice issued at least 15 days prior to the expiration of the initial option year, extend the period of performance for an additional year.

 ## Delivery Instructions